JeffersonCarvalh0/timberland/README.md

 To run a demo, execute `build-<name-of-the-structure>` from the terminal to compile, test and bundle the code.
-Open the `html` file located in `dist` folder of the demo with your desired web browser.
+Open the `html` file located in `dist` folder of the demo with your favorite web browser.

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.